SCRT-HQ/VaporShell/docs/glossary/Add-VSAppMeshMeshEgressFilter.md

 ## SYNOPSIS
 Adds an AWS::AppMesh::Mesh.EgressFilter resource property to the template.
-An object representing the egress filter rules for a service mesh.
+An object that represents the egress filter rules for a service mesh.

 ## SYNTAX